Vedant-Mittal/TradeArcMain/replit.md

 ## System Architecture

-This is a client-side only static website with no backend components.
+This is a client-side static website with multiple pages for product details.
 The architecture consists of:

-- **Frontend**: Single HTML file with embedded CSS
+- **Frontend**: Multi-page HTML structure with shared CSS and JavaScript
+- **Main Page**: index.html serves as the primary landing page
+- **Product Pages**: Dedicated detail pages for Fox Nut and Cork HoReCa products
 - **Deployment**: Static file hosting (can be served from any web server)
 - **No Database**: No data persistence required
 - **No API**: No server-side functionality